-Spend the rest of your morning (and, if you're really interested in the subject, your afternoon) learning about Richmond's past life as the capital of the Confederate States of America.
-Just a short jaunt east of Hollywood Cemetery are the Civil War Visitor Center at Tredegar Iron Works (470 Tredegar St.), the main visitor center for Richmond National Battlefield Park , and The American Civil War Museum at Historic Tredegar (500 Tredegar St.), which offers Confederate, Union and African-American perspectives on the 4-year conflict.
+Spend the rest of your morning (and, possibly, your afternoon) learning about Richmond's past life as the capital of the Confederate States of America.
+Just a short jaunt east of Hollywood Cemetery are places to go like the Civil War Visitor Center at Tredegar Iron Works (470 Tredegar St.), the main visitor center for Richmond National Battlefield Park , and The American Civil War Museum at Historic Tredegar (500 Tredegar St.), which offers Confederate, Union and African-American perspectives on the 4-year conflict.

-When hunger strikes, Millie's Diner (2603 E. Main St.), flaunting a righteous compilation of 45s and old-timey Wall-O-Matic jukebox selectors, is a good bet.
-FYI: Seats at this tiny joint go quick, especially during brunch hours.
+When hunger strikes, Millie's Diner (2603 E. Main St.), flaunting a righteous compilation of 45s and old-timey Wall-O-Matic jukebox selectors, is where to eat.
+FYI: Seats at this tiny food place go quick, especially during brunch hours.

 As an alternative to the game plan above, make your way to the Fan District.
 Despite the parking headaches of the Fan, the grandma-approved boxed lunches from Sally Bell's Kitchen (2337 W. Broad St.) are worth the stop.
 On weekdays, polite Virginians form ranks outside this tiny Richmond institution founded in the 1920s.
 Half the fun is in scooting off the butcher's string and peeling back the wax paper to reveal a sandwich, a deviled egg, potato or macaroni salad, a cheese wafer and an upside-down cupcake.

 After refueling, while away your remaining daylight hours at Maymont (2201 Shields Lake Dr.), whose manicured gardens and 12,000-square-foot mansion will have you daydreaming about winning the Virginia Lottery.
-The ethereal Gilded Age estate is on the banks of the James River and offers plenty of things to see.
+The Gilded Age estate is on the banks of the James River and offers plenty of things to see.

 EveningChange into your stepping out clothes and spend the evening in Shockoe Slip.
 Once the city's mercantile hub, the historic district flaunting Italianate-style brick and iron front buildings is now the epicenter of Richmond nightlife.

-A funkier bar scene continues down the hill into Shockoe Bottom, where refurbished warehouses now accommodate hip cafés, taverns and other businesses.
+A funkier bar scene continues down the hill into Shockoe Bottom, where refurbished warehouses now accommodate hip cafés, taverns and other places to go.
 Chill out at a manly wood-paneled watering hole or see a band play at a divey live music venue.
-If your dining tastes swing toward the casual end of the spectrum, duck into Bottoms Up Pizza (1700 Dock St.), a local hangout celebrated for tasty pies and, thanks to its location beneath the railroad tracks, raucous urban atmosphere.
+If your dining tastes swing toward the casual end of the spectrum, duck into Bottoms Up Pizza (1700 Dock St.), a local hangout celebrated for tasty pies and—thanks to its location beneath the railroad tracks—raucous urban atmosphere.